ufo5260987423/scheme-langserver/doc/startup.md

 If you are using latest Nixos, you may skip this process.

-If you are using Windows, you may do following process in WSL.
+If you are using Windows, you may do followings in WSL.

 ### [Chez Scheme](https://cisco.github.io/ChezScheme/);